Flutterwave/Vue/README.md

 By contributing to this library, you agree that your contributions will be licensed under its MIT license.

 Copyright (c) Flutterwave Inc.

+## Notice
+This new version was made from the old version at [the current repo](https://github.com/Flutterwave/Vue-v3) by [Nikechukwu Okoronkwo](https://github.com/nikeokoronkwo)